kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 1. Select your **subscription** and select existing project named **SmartHotelMigrationDID**.
 Then select **Ok**.

-    >**Note**: If you are running this lab in a shared subscription you will need to use a migrate project name that is unique in the subscription.
-Append characters to the end of migrate project name to make your project name unique.
-For example: **SmartHotelMigrationDID**.

     ![](images/Exercise1/project-select.png)

 1. You should see the **Azure Migrate: Discovery and assessment** and **Azure Migrate: Server Migration** panels for the current migration project, as shown below.